Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Have lunch at a rooftop bar with Acropolis view

-If you are a wine lover like me, another lovely experience to try is having a wine tasting with Acropolis view.
+If you are a wine lover like me, another lovely experience worth considering is a wine tasting with Acropolis view.

 Here are some of the best rooftop bars in Athens with Acropolis views: